 We have Donation boxes in the Gallery but we also welcome gifts via bank transfer and cheque.
 If you are able to gift-aid your donation, it adds around 20% to the amount and is much appreciated.

-For all sorts of reasons, both cultural and financial, you might like to make a bequest to Rye Art Gallery Trust, which is a Charity.
+For all sorts of reasons, cultural and financial, you might like to make a bequest to Rye Art Gallery Trust, which is a Charity.
 This might be in the form of a financial legacy or, for example, a work of art for the Collection.
 Financially, a bequest to a Charity does not attract inheritance tax.

 WORKS OF ART

 If you are considering the donation or bequest of a work of art, this would need to comply with our Collection Development Policy which focuses on 19th-21st century British Art.
 The piece could be given in memory of yourself and/or a loved one.
-Where an art work is bequeathed, we would acknowledge you by name(s) in the Collection Catalogue, here on the Website Catalogue and on the label of the work when exhibited.
+Where an art work is bequeathed, we would acknowledge you by name(s) in the Collection Catalogue and on the label of the work when exhibited.

 Please contact the Chair of Rye Art Gallery Trust at the Gallery address.

 THE FRIENDS OF RYE ART GALLERY

-'The Friends of Rye Art Gallery' was a separate charity but has now closed.
+'The Friends of Rye Art Gallery' was a separate charity but closed with due process in April 2017.